-Our contributions can be summarized as follows: We argue that IR research should explicate the sociotechnical futures we want to realize and develop theories of change towards these desired futures; we motivate why now is an appropriate time for the community to consider this shift; we draw from similar movements in IR-adjacent fields, specifically those with explicit values and prefigurative politics; we share some ideas on how the community can get started on this journey; and finally, who should be doing this work.
+So far, we have argued that IR research should explicate the sociotechnical futures we want to realize and develop theories of change towards these desired futures.
+In Section~\ref{sec:background} we present a brief overview of existing literature on fairness and ethics in IR, and share our critical perspectives on it to motivate our work.
+Then, in Section~\ref{sec:proposal} we draw from relevant movements in IR-adjacent fields, specifically those with explicit values and prefigurative politics; we share some ideas on how the community can get started on this journey; and who should be doing this work.
+In Section~\ref{sec:why} we motivate why now is an appropriate time for the community to consider this shift.
+We conclude in Section~\ref{sec:conclusion} with some final remarks on potential pitfalls and desired outcomes.
 Our goal with this paper is to raise sociopolitical consciousness in the IR research community so that we \emph{all} see our research embedded in projects of future world making and recognize our collective responsibility to affect social good; and to dismantle the artificial separation between the work on fairness and ethics in IR and the rest of IR research.